StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 # scripts use StatisticalRethinking.
 If mcmc sampling is
 # needed, it must be loaded before StatisticalRethinking:

+# Load additional packages first, e.g.:
+using GLM

+# Or
+#     using ParetoSmoothedImportanceSampling
+#     using StructuralCausalModels
+#     using MonteCarloMeasurements
+#     using BSplines
+#     using Optim
+#     using ParetoSmooth

+# Replace StanSample by StanQuap if stan_quap() is used.
 using StanSample

-using StanQuap             # If quap() is used. using GLM, Distributions, StatsBase    # ,...
-Possibly many more. using StatisticalRethinking using StatisticalRethinkingPlots, StatsPlots, Plots
+using StatisticalRethinking
+using StatisticalRethinkingPlots

 # To access e.g. the Howell1.csv data file:
 df = CSV.read(sr_datadir("Howell1.csv"), DataFrame)